 Please take a note that the laser cuts the plastic under a slight angle which may be visible on thicker parts.

-For laser cutting, we have two different catalogues: one for the materials we produce in our factory in France, and one for the ones we produce in our factory in the United States.
-According to whether you choose materials in either or both of those catalogues, your shipping time and cost will be modified.
+For laser cutting, we have two different catalogs: one for the materials we produce in our factory in France, and one for the ones we produce in our factory in the United States.
+According to whether you choose materials in either or both of those catalogs, your shipping time and cost will be modified.

-The time for cutting and engraving is approximately 4 working days when it’s produced in the US.
+The time for cutting and engraving is approximately 2 working days for plywood produced in France, and 4 working days when it’s produced in the US.
 An additional period of 24 to 48 hours may be necessary depending on the size of your vector file.
 Based on the details of your engraving, the operation may take some time.
 The final time period is given on our website when you place your order.